Jan02/bookmarks-slideshow/README.md

 bookmarks-slideshow
 ===================

-Cycles through your bookmarks as slishow.
+Cycles through your bookmarks as slideshow.